-POSITION TITLE: Step Up Site Supervisor – Roosevelt High School
+POSITION TITLE: Step Up Site Supervisor, McDaniel High School

 REPORTS TO: Step Up Program Manager

-FLSA STATUS: Non-exempt, Full-time (40 hours per week)
+FLSA STATUS: Exempt, Full-time (40 hours per week)

 BENEFITS: Details of benefits outlined below

 SALARY: $52,000 – $55,000

 The mission of Open School Inc. is to develop connection, capability, and confidence in disconnected youth through relationship-based, quality learning experiences that result in their academic, personal, and community success.
 Open School Inc. is an education nonprofit in its 50th year of service.
 We currently operate an alternative high school in East Multnomah County and the Step Up after-school program.

 Step Up is an in-school and after-school relationship-based mentoring, academic, and social-emotional support program that partners with students and their families throughout their high school journey within three Portland Public high schools: Franklin, McDaniel, and Roosevelt.
 Every year, Step Up enrolls and supports approximately 400 amazing students to find success in school.
 Our students are personally supported by a Step Up Advocate all year through comprehensive tutoring, strength-based advocacy, intentional mentoring, social/emotional support, character building, and family engagement activities.
 Over 85% of Step Up students are youth who identify as Black, Indigenous and other People of Color (BIPOC).
 Many of our students come from low income backgrounds and from marginalized communities.
 For more information and videos, we encourage you to explore our website at www.openschoolnw.org.